1977 Moscow bombings

-The 1977 Moscow bombings were a series of three terrorist bombings in Moscow on 8 January 1977.
-The attacks killed seven people and seriously injured 37 others.
+A series of three terrorist bombings in Moscow on 8 January 1977 killed seven people and seriously injured 37 others.
 No one claimed responsibility for the bombings, although three members of an Armenian nationalist organization were executed early in 1979 after a KGB investigation and a secret trial.
 Some Soviet dissidents said that the suspects had an alibi.
 Soon after the event Andrei Sakharov issued a public appeal, expressing concern that the bombings might "be a new provocation on the part of the organs of repression".
 According to historian Jay Bergman, "who actually caused the explosion has never been determined conclusively".

 Bombings

 On 8 January 1977, three bombs were detonated in Moscow.

 The first exploded at 17:33 on a crowded train between the Izmailovskaya and Pervomaiskaya stations of the Moscow Metro.
 At 18:05, the second bomb detonated inside a grocery store close to KGB headquarters.
 Five minutes later, the third bomb exploded near another grocery store on 25 October Street, just a few hundred meters away from the headquarters of the Communist Party of the Soviet Union.

 At that moment, and for the next two months, there was little public information about the explosions.
 The TASS news agency reported on 10 January 1977 that the explosion was not of great force, "medical help was given to those suffering injury, and an investigation is being conducted".
 Later, at meetings of Party activists, it was said that not long before the explosion in the underground on 8 January there had been two other explosions on 25 October Street.

 Only on 8 February 1979, after the trial and execution of the three convicted men, did a letter to Izvestia, the official newspaper of the Soviet government, indicate that the attacks had killed seven people and injured 37.